 An employee gives hours each day conversing with customers who at times might upset them, or probably be unnecessarily demanding, and rude.
-This will surely wear the agent down in most of the cases.
-Companies during this time shall introduce schemes which contribute to incentivize their employees’ bases their performance.
+This will surely wear the agent down in most of cases.
+Companies during this time shall introduce schemes which contribute to incentivize their employees’ bases on their performance.
 Recognizing performance and performers during these tough times and rewarding them in-kind or monetary terms so that your staff values you, shows more trust in the company laws & comes out stronger than ever.
 Reinforce the culture during harder times to reap fruitful benefits.

 4. Revamp and Ramp-up: